eiAkashi/eiAkashi/README.md

 - 👋 Hi, I’m @eiAkashi
-- 👀 I’m interested in everyting data, processing power, memory, network and cloud can do.
+- 👀 I’m interested in everyting data, computing power, memory, network, platform and cloud can do.
-- 🌱 I’m currently learning Machine Learning, hope one day machine can also learn Human Learning.
+- 🌱 I’m currently learning Machine Learning, hope one day machine can also interested to do Human Learning :D
-- 💞️ I’m looking to collaborate on project to facilitate enterprise Digital Transformation.
+- 💞️ I’m looking to collaborate on project to facilitate Enterprises Digital Transformation.
-- 📫 How to reach me: drop me a line, or join me on this repo.
+- 📫 How to reach me: drop me a line, twitter me @EichoAkashi or join me here.

 <!---
 eiAkashi/eiAkashi is a ✨ special ✨ repository